Milk River, Alberta: Attractions

-Recreation venues in Milk River include a nine-hole golf course, curling rink, swimming pool and skateboard park.
+Recreation venues in Milk River include a nine-hole golf course, curling rink, and swimming pool.

 Rafting and canoeing the Milk River is possible in the spring months; in summer and fall river flow levels drop such that reliable canoeing and rafting cannot be had.
 River access can be found at Under 8 Flags Campground within the Town of Milk River, Goldsprings Park to the south of Milk River, and various bridges to the east of Milk River.

 Attractions within the surrounding region that are proximate to Milk River include the following.